rpuntaie/smartminimalreact/README.md

 - settings / enable test networks
 - click at the symbol to the right of the selected localhost network
 - import account from ganache-cli
-- click again on metamask to connect the new account (there should be a message)

 With Metamask also for the local ganache test network the account needs fund to pay for fee needed in smart contract calls.